-3. Implementing the instruction by the Prime Minister and the Strategy, the Financial Services Agency established the Council of Experts Concerning theon Japanese Version of the's Stewardship Code (hereafter, the "Council") in August 2013.
-Theis Council-has met six times sinceafter August, and it-has now produced "Principles for Responsible Institutional Investors" 《Japan's Stewardship Code》 (hereafter, the "Code") on February 26, 2014.
-Before finalizing the Code, the Council published an exposure draft both in Japanese and English and has received valuable suggestions from 26 individuals/entities in Japanese and 19 individuals/entities in English.
+3. Implementing the instruction by the Prime Minister and the Strategy, the Financial Services Agency established the Council of Experts on Japan's Stewardship Code in August 2013.
+This Council met six times after August, and it produced "Principles for Responsible Institutional Investors" (Japan's Stewardship Code) on February 26, 2014.
+Before finalizing the Code, the Council published an exposure draft both in Japanese and English and received valuable suggestions from 26 individuals/entities to the Japanese draft and 19 individuals/entities to the English translation.
 Taking these suggestions into account, the Council reviewed and finalized the Code.